-1.11.2 Parameter Passing
+1.9.1 Parameter Passing

 A lot of execution time of an application is spent transferring parameters between functions.
 The fastest parameter transport is via registers.
 Therefore, function parameters are first passed via registers.
-If no more registers are available for a parameter, the compiler pushes parameters on the stack (for the TSK51x/TSK52x compiler a static or reentrant stack depending on the reentrant function qualifier).
+If no more registers are available for a parameter, the compiler pushes parameters on the stack.
 See the table below.